junxit/us-congress-bills-117/metadata.md

 - 2022-11-14 — Placed on the Union Calendar, Calendar No. 397.
 - 2022-11-14 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 117-553.
 - 2022-11-14 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 117-553.
+- 2022-11-15 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.